 1) increase the weight and aim for 6-8 repetitions.

-2) Maintain the same load and do 4 sets.
+2) Maintain the same weight and do 4 sets.

 3) Keep the same volume and load and increase the frequency to 2 x week.

-To sum it up, progress at the gym can be achieved in multiple ways and not only by increasing the weight you lift.
-Volume, intensity and frequency play important roles in driving muscle growth and should not be neglected when creating a training program.
+Progress can be achieved in multiple ways and not only by increasing the resistance.
+Volume, frequency and proximity to failure play important roles in driving muscle growth and should not be neglected when creating a training program.

 Reference: Brad J. Schoenfeld et al. (2021).
 Resistance Training Recommendations to Maximise Muscle Hypertrophy in an Athletic Population: Position Stand of the IUSCA, International Journal of Strength and Conditioning.